 If you don’t have another way of getting around

-Consider rental car coverage, which provides an allowance for a rental car while yours is in the shop.
+Consider rental car coverage, which pays for a rental car while yours is in the shop.

 You might want extra coverage if your vehicle is leased or financed.

-Insure your vehicle for its full value so you don’t lose out if it’s totaled.
+Insure your car for its full value so you don’t lose out if it’s totaled, and consider collision and comprehensive if it’s your daily driver.

 Do you have health insurance?

-Medical bills can add up if you’re not covered in the event of an accident.
+Medical bills can add up if you’re not covered during a car accident.

 If you don’t have health insurance